-MTA Bus Company - As of September 30, 2024, MTA Bus Company has 3,979 employees, approximately 3,825 of whom are represented by five different unions (now including the United Transit Leadership Organization) and six bargaining units.
+MTA Bus Company - As of December 31, 2024, MTA Bus Company has 3,967 employees, approximately 3,849 of whom are represented by five different unions (now including the United Transit Leadership Organization) and six bargaining units.
 The largest of these is TWU Local 100, whose more than 2,000 members were co-parties to the agreement approved by the MTA Board in July 2023 and whose current agreement will run through May 15, 2026.
 In June, the MTA Bus Company also entered into an agreement with its TWU Local 100 bargaining unit that represents Administrative, Professional and Technical titles.

-In the third quarter, no new labor agreements were reached with MTA Bus Company's unsettled unions.
+In the fourth quarter, no new labor agreements were reached with MTA Bus Company's unsettled unions.

-MTA Bridges and Tunnels - As of September 30, 2024, MTA Bridges and Tunnels (the Triboro Bridge and Tunnel Authority, or TBTA) has 851 employees, approximately 621 of whom are represented by three different labor unions (four bargaining units).
-During the third quarter, the Authority's agreement with AFSCME DC 37 Local 1931 (representing mostly Maintainers and a small number of City Custodial Assistants) expired, and its membership of more than 300 will be seeking new terms going forward.
-The agreement with the Bridge and Tunnel Officers Benevolent Association (BTOBA), representing approximately 240 active members, has also expired.
-Agreements with the Superior Officers Benevolent Association (representing around 100 active employees) and with AFSCME DC 37 Local 1655 (with an active membership of around 20) remain in effect until November 2026.
+MTA Bridges and Tunnels - As of December 31, 2024, MTA Bridges and Tunnels (the Triboro Bridge and Tunnel Authority, or TBTA) has 856 employees, approximately 628 of whom are represented by three different labor unions (four bargaining units).
+No new agreements with B&T unions were reached in the final quarter of 2024.
+Agreements with the Superior Officers Benevolent Association (representing around 100 active employees) and with AFSCME DC 37 Local 1655 (with an active membership of around 20) remain in effect, with both agreements expiring in November 2026; meanwhile, agreements with the the Authority's other two bargaining groups-District Council 37 Local 1931 (AFSCME DC 37-Local 1931), representing Maintainers and City Custodial Assistants; and Bridge and Tunnel Officers, represented by the Bridge and Tunnel Officers Benevolent Association (BTOBA), have expired, and their membership will be seeking new agreement terms going forward.

-MTA Staten Island Railway - As of September 30, 2024, MTA Staten Island Railway had 379 employees, approximately 361 of whom are represented by five different unions (six bargaining units).
+MTA Staten Island Railway - As of December 31, 2024, MTA Staten Island Railway had 393 employees, approximately 373 of whom are represented by five different unions (six bargaining units).
 No new labor agreements have been reached this year, and by the end of the third quarter, all agreements (which covered the 2019-2023 period) have expired.
 Going forward, the unions will therefore be looking for new agreement terms.

-- [1] The IBEW Supervisors had also been part of this mediation prior to the newly reached agreement. - [2] This number includes "matrixed" employees who work at MTA Headquarters but are on the payroll of another agency. - [3] The UTLO agreement was a multi-agency agreement: aside from the approximately 800 members at NYCT, the new agreement will cover an additional 132 members, with 84% of these at MTA Bus company and the remainder working at SIRTOA and MTA HQ.
+- [1] This number includes "matrixed" employees who work at MTA Headquarters but are on the payroll of another agency. - [2] The UTLO agreement was a multi-agency agreement: aside from the approximately 800 members at NYCT, the new agreement will cover an additional 132 members, with 84% of these at MTA Bus company and the remainder working at SIRTOA and MTA HQ.

-CONSOLIDATED INTERIM STATEMENT OF NET POSITION AS OF SEPTEMBER 30, 2024 AND CONSOLIDATED STATEMENT OF NET POSITION AS OF DECEMBER 31, 2023
+CONSOLIDATED STATEMENTS OF NET POSITION

+AS OF DECEMBER 31, 2024 AND 2023